Taking action against Fake News

 - Fake news and misinformation facts & advice hubinternetmatters.org in partnership with Google

-- Reviewing content for accuracy
+- unoriginal content

 - Information from Internet Matters